Display Guidelines for Trusted Repositories (other than AEA Data and Code Repository)

 ZIP files

-- if possible, expand all ZIP files, so that individual files can be downloaded.
+- if possible, expand all ZIP files, so that individual files can be downloaded, while preserving directory structure (may not be possible on all platforms)

-- under no circumstances should it be necessary to download a (possibly) very large ZIP file to read the README.
+- under no circumstances should it be necessary to download a (possibly very large) ZIP file to read the README.
+The README should be available as a separate file.

 - if ZIP files must be used, the visual display of the trusted repository should allow to inspect ZIP files